How was GONG formed?

 - Citizens have a right to know - Freedom of Information has become a constitutional category in 2010, thanks to GONG's research of the enforcement of the Act on Freedom of Information and the timely warnings of its deficiency

-- Disclosure of Government closed sessions agendas – though GONG has been tackling this issue since 2007, with the governments giving away millions in closed sessions without further explanation, their disclosure has begun on March 15 2012
+- Disclosure of government closed sessions agendas - with governments giving away millions in closed sessions without public explanation, GONG began tackling this issue starting in 2007.
+Thanks to GONG, disclosure of government closed sessions began on March 15h, 2012.

 - Gazette to the people – publication of the content of the Official Gazette that had, in 2001, tried to be charged

-- The 22% less diligent in 2004 initiative – the Ministry of Finance has not yet revoked overseas donation VAT payment, while the Church is relieved of the above mentioned.
-Ensuing the public reaction, minister Šuker „bribed“ GONG, Friends of the Earth Croatia, B.a.B.e as well as the Croatian Helsinki Committee for human rights, which the listed declined arguing the Golden Rule.
+- The Worth 22% less initiative in 2004 – the Ministry of Finance had not yet revoked overseas donation VAT payment, except for the Church.
+After a public reaction, then-Finance Minister Šuker had attempted to “bribe” GONG, Friends of the Earth Croatia, B.a.B.e, and the Croatian Helsinki Committee for Human Rights, all of which declined arguing the Golden Rule.

 - LOTUS research – the first systematic transparency research conducted on Regional Self-government units in Croatia, in all cities and communities, in order to analyze and resolve their transparency issues, enhance the cooperation with civil society organizations and local self-government.
 Thanks to GONG's LOTUS project, the Ministry of Justice has, of fall 2012, launched its own version.